hashicorp/katakoda/consul-application-aware-intentions/finish.md

 ## Review

-In this hands-on lab, you operated a Consul datacenter, deployed using Docker, to configure application aware intentions.
+In this hands-on lab you configured and deployed application aware intentions to a pre-existing Consul datacenter.

 In this tutorial, you: